How much does an Ikena Spotlight license cost?

 We’ve tested video files from nearly every major body camera manufacturer including Taser, Panasonic, WatchGuard, Reveal, COBAN, Digital Ally and more.
-Our software is meant to be camera-agnostic and work with video from nearly any source including, but not limited to, security cameras, dash cams and mobile phones.
+Our software is meant to be camera-agnostic and work with video from nearly any source including, but not limited to, security cameras, dash cams/in-car systems and mobile phones.

 What are the system requirements for this software?

 For a list of specific system requirements, please visit this page

 .
 Basically, you’ll need a modern Windows-based desktop or laptop with a good graphics card.

 To prevent a redaction from being reversed, we recommend using our solid color option to redact faces and objects.
 This method permanently changes the pixel values in the chosen area.

 Yes, each license includes one year of support and product updates.
 Additional years of support can be purchased upfront at a reduced price.
 Keeping your support current means you’ll have access to all of the latest upgrades and featurs, as well as phone and email support from our team.

 While we do have automated tracking technology to make redaction much faster, we don’t claim to be fully automated.
 We’ve seen claims from competitors that no human interaction is needed with their software, but this simply isn’t true.
 There are dangerous and costly repercussions if someone’s privacy isn’t protected properly.
 Read more here